 People can keep up, but are still being stretched.

 There is nothing worse than a leader who is too far ahead of the people he or she is trying to lead.
 Have you ever tried to follow someone in a car?
 Some people are good at leading you – some aren’t.
-But, the best leadership is always taking you somewhere you haven’t been before – stretching you towards something new.
-It’s a delicate tension between two extremes.
+But the best leadership is always taking you somewhere – somewhere you haven’t been before – stretching you towards something new.
+It’s a delicate tension between two extremes, but if one can’t follow another isn’t leading.

 People feel valued, while being challenged to continually improve.

 This is a tough one for me.
 I’m wired for improvement.
 I’m a development guy.
 I’m seldom completely satisfied – especially with my own efforts.
-So, I want to continually challenge people to get better – for their good no the good of the team.
-But, you can only push so much.
+So, I want to continually challenge people to get better – for their good but also for the good of the team.
+But you can only push people so much.
 Ephesians 6 gives this warning to fathers of children.
 Sometimes as leaders we can push too hard – and frustrate the people we are trying to lead.
+We can make people feel we don’t appreciate what they are currently doing.

 People are assigned to their specific passion, but readily do what needs to be done.